Updated October 2020, formatting & added detailed information to the reader.

-- How is professional development managed with staff, therapists and education team?
+- How is professional development managed with staff, therapists, and the education team?

-- How often do we (the family) speak with the therapist or contact with the program?
+- How often do we (the family) speak with the therapist or contact the program?

 - What other types of therapy do they have on a weekly basis?